NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset-flow.md

 ### Prerequisites

-- Basic machine setup, which will be taken care during your onboarding
+- [Basic machine setup, which will be taken care during your onboarding](https://github.com/nubank/playbooks/blob/8752e4d50535bf748435796e59ba4fb19f4d4d41/guilds/eng-onboarding/machine-setup/CHECKLIST.md).
+You can also reach out for help at #setup channel
 - Access to Github, Databricks, Difizinho.
 If you don't already have access, check out the post on [Honey](https://honey.is/home/#post/857178).
 For Difizinho, reach out for access at #difizinho-help.
 - [Setup](../../services/data-processing/itaipu/project_dev_setup.md) Itaipu
 - Get yourself familiarize with the following: